 The University does not permit residents to remodel or renovate any University property without prior approval.
-The standards for Community Living at Michigan states: "any alteration or structural modification of the premises, including an cable TV outlet, requires prior written consent from the Community Center."
+The standards for Community Living at Michigan (CLAM) states: "any alteration or structural modification of the premises, including an cable TV outlet, requires prior written consent from the Community Center."

 - U-M Environment, Health & Safety (EHS)